House prepares to debate, vote after bolstering Biden's bill

 Manchin wants Democrats to take more time in negotiations, and panned the paid-leave announcement.

-House Speaker Nancy Pelosi’s strategy now seems intent on passing the most robust bill possible in her chamber and then leaving the Senate to adjust or strip out the portions they won’t agree to.
+House Speaker Nancy Pelosi’s strategy now seems intent on passing the most robust bill possible in her chamber and then leaving the Senate to adjust or strip out the portions its members won’t agree to.

-“We must strive to find common ground in the legislation,” Pelosi said in a letter to colleagues.

 Much of its costs would be covered with higher taxes on people earning over $10 million annually and large corporations, which would now face a 15% minimum tax in efforts to stop big business from claiming so many deductions they end up paying zero in taxes.

-Earlier in the week, the Democrats announced another major addition to the package — a plan to lower prescription drug costs for most older people, capping out-of-pocket Medicare Part D costs at $2,000 and reducing the price of insulin to no more than $35 a dose.
+A deal announced earlier this week adds another major provision — capping out-of-pocket Medicare Part D costs for older Americans at $2,000 and reducing the price of insulin to no more than $35 a dose.

-Rep. Colin Allred, D-Texas., said the party’s internal debates have been harmful not only for public opinion, but “also harmful in terms of showing that our democracy is working.”
-He said Wednesday, “We have to show that we can govern.”

 Some moderate Democrats in the House said they want to see a fiscal assessment of Biden’s overall package from the Congressional Budget Office before taking the vote.